-Root Canals in Oxnard, CA
+Root Canal Treatment in Oxnard, CA

 Tooth decay is destructive, especially when it’s left untreated.
 Bad oral habits or not making appointments for exams and cleanings allows the bacteria that cause decay to grow and damage your teeth.
 In some cases, damaged teeth may require root canals to treat them.